 "Being open to AI solutions is extremely important, otherwise you're missing out"

-Gamelight's Günay Aliyeva talks automated user acquisition, dynamic rewards, and the transformation of mobile game marketing.
+Gamelight's Günay Aliyeva talks automated user acquisition, dynamic rewards, and the transformation of games marketing.

 Welcome to the latest Q&A edition of AI Gamechangers, your newsletter where AI meets games.
 Each week, we’ll send you an interview with a leading industry figure.
 Remember, you can read them all in the archive.